 Themes of loneliness and the burden of duty.

 The book handles political intrigue and the threat of war with a realistic but age-appropriate touch.
 Religious themes regarding Buddhism are central and treated with respect and historical accuracy.
-Issues of gender inequality and the pressure of succession are direct but handled through the protagonist's resilient perspective.
+The book depicts instances where Sŏndŏk's intelligence is dismissed because she is female, and she faces pressure to conform to traditional expectations for women.
+These situations could spark conversations about gender roles and biases.
 The resolution is historically grounded and hopeful.

 A thoughtful, observant 10-year-old who loves science or history but feels pressured to conform to social norms.
 It is perfect for the child who prefers the library to the playground and needs to see that 'quiet' strengths like observation and empathy are valuable.

 Read cold.
-Some historical context about the Three Kingdoms of Korea might enhance the experience, but the author provides helpful endnotes.
+Parents might find it helpful to familiarize themselves with the basic political structure of the Three Kingdoms period in Korea, particularly the role of the monarchy and the importance of succession.
+The author provides helpful endnotes as well.
 A parent might choose this after hearing their child say, 'I'm not like the other kids,' or seeing their child retreat into a hobby because they feel they don't fit into a specific social or academic mold.

 Younger readers (9-10) will focus on the 'princess' narrative and the cool astronomical details.
 Older readers (11-12) will better grasp the political stakes and the existential weight of Sŏndŏk's spiritual journey.